r-owen/seguin_loom_server/README.md

       * Select a new pattern.

 * The software will automatically repeat patterns if you weave or unweave beyond the end.
-  However, you must advance twice, when you reach an end, before the next set of shafts is raised.
+  However, you must advance twice when you reach an end, before the next set of shafts is raised.
   This is meant as a signal that you have finished one pattern repeat.
   On the first advance the display will show pick 0 and the repeat number will increase or decrease by 1, but the shed will not change.